SergiGuasch/hangover/Readme.md

  Another of the attempts to improve our model has been to scale the numerical data.
 For it, we used the maxmin_scaler, the st_scaler and the rob_scaler.

+## 6. MODEL 2 - Setting distance to center as dummie and not dummyfiyng all the zipcodes

+In our second model, we tried to think a way of improving the score we obtained on our previous model.
+As we commented before, one of the main issues in our previous model was deling with some many subsamples due to the dummification od the zipcode variable.
+We therefore, tried to reduce the number of subsamples by some kind of aggrupation that had more observations for each subsample.
+That's why we decided to divide the zipcodes in 5 groups depending how far away were they from the most expensive area(best place to live) since it appear to be a clear pattern that distance to this point would mean less value of the house (less services, more distance to business area...).
+That's why we created the distance_to_center column.
+For the rest of the model, we just follow the same steps as before